HOW TO APPLY

 - All applicants must be a California vineyard and/or winery.

-- All applicants must have participated in a California sustainability program within the past 12 months (e.g., California Green Business Program, California Sustainable Winegrowing Self-Assessment Program, Certified California Sustainable Winegrowing, Fish Friendly Farming, LandSmart®, LODI RULES for Sustainable Winegrowing, LODI RULES Self-Assessment, Napa Green, SIP Certified®, SIP Certified® Self-Assessment).
+- All applicants must have participated in a California sustainability program within the past 12 months (e.g., California Green Business Program, California Sustainable Winegrowing Self-Assessment Program, Certified California Sustainable Winegrowing, Fish Friendly Farming, LandSmart®, LODI RULES for Sustainable Winegrowing, LODI RULES Self-Assessment, Napa Green, Regenerative Organic Certified (ROC), SIP Certified®, SIP Certified® Self-Assessment).

 - Previous winners of the Environment, Community or Business award must wait five years to reapply.
 Previous winners of the Leader award must wait 10 years to reapply for the Leader award and five years to reapply for the Environment, Business and Community award categories.